SudipNeupane1/helicopter/README.md

-# 🚁 Helicopter Assembly – CAD Design (Fusion 360)
+# 🚁 Helicopter Assembly – CAD Design (Onshape)

 This project showcases a mechanical assembly of a small helicopter designed using **CAD software** (Onshape).
-It includes an exploded view, Bill of Materials (BOM), suitable for mechanical drafting and production documentation.
+It includes an Assembly and Bill of Materials (BOM), suitable for mechanical drafting and production documentation.

 ---